IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 - Fix the bugs in V 1.1.1 .
 - Add the references that cited the initial work.
 - Convert all base codes to jupyter.
+- Explore all useful subtypes of KAN (references 7, 8, and 9) to figure out whether they can prove useful for our examples or not.